Aniell4/dslib/README.md

 C.SendMessage(ChannelID, Message) # Sends a Message to the specified ChannelID

+C.IterMessages(ChannelID) # Iterator Object For Messages in ChannelID

 C.CreateDM(UserID) # Creates DM With Specified UserID (Returns ChannelID of DM)

 C.AddUserById(UserID) # Sends a Friend Request to the Specified UserID